Robert Trump: Mary Trump book lawsuit

 In June 2020, Robert Trump filed a lawsuit seeking to preclude the upcoming publication of the book by his niece, Mary L. Trump, Too Much and Never Enough.
 Trump's lawsuit was based on a 2001 confidentiality agreement Mary Trump signed in settling a lawsuit related to her grandfather, Fred Trump's, will and estate.

 Justice Hal B. Greenwald of the New York Supreme Court ruled in July 2020 that the book's publisher, Simon & Schuster, was not a party to the 2001 NDA, and its rights to publish the book were not restricted by that agreement.
 Greenwald affirmed that Mary Trump's contract with the publisher gave her no ability to halt publication at that point.
-The book was published as scheduled on July 14, 2020.
+The book was published on July 14, 2020.

 Personal life

 Robert Trump lived in Millbrook, New York.
+In 2012, Blaine Trump put her $17.5 million mansion in Millbrook up for sale.

 In 1984, Trump married Blaine Beard, whom he met at a Christie's fundraiser.
-He had a stepson Christopher Trump-Retchin.
-The two filed for divorce in 2007, and the divorce was finalized by 2009.
+He had a stepson named Christopher Trump-Retchin.
+In October 2004, Blaine overdosed on pills and was hospitalized at Mount Sinai Hospital in Manhattan after she learned that Robert bought a $3.7 million house on Long Island for his secretary and then-girlfriend Ann Marie Pallan.
+They were involved in a lengthy divorce battle that lasted from 2007 until reaching a secret settlement in 2010.

+In 2006, after Robert and Blaine separated, they put their 6,500 sqft, three-unit, three-floor, unfinished co-op residence on the market.

 Trump married his second wife, Ann Marie Pallan, in January 2020.
 Robert was a longtime friend of Robert A. Altman.

-Relationship with Donald Trump
+Relationship with his brother Donald

 In 1990, Donald Trump put Robert in charge of the Trump Taj Mahal casino in Atlantic City, New Jersey.
 The casino experienced significant problems with its grand opening, especially the slot machine financial controls, that took months to rectify.
 According to Jack O'Donnell, a former Trump Organization executive, at one of the meetings, "Donald Trump screamed at his brother, putting the blame for the slot machine debacle entirely on him."

 Robert Trump remained a loyal supporter of his brother's political career.
-In a 2016 interview, Robert Trump stated: "I support Donald one thousand percent."
-Fox commentator, Eric Bolling, following Robert's death, had stated that he and his wife Ann Marie Pallan were vigorous supporters of Donald.
-Trump himself stated on Fox & Friends that he was his biggest fan and would hear about his immense support from others too.
+Fox commentator Eric Bolling, following Robert's death, had stated that he and his wife Ann Marie Pallan were vigorous supporters of Donald.
+Donald himself stated on Fox & Friends that Robert was his biggest fan and that he would hear about Robert's immense support from others too.